How to Prevent Disease & Death in Chickens

 • Ideally, clean up your flock’s nightly droppings every day in the coop.

-• Manage daily droppings by promoting the composting process of the droppings.
+• Manage daily droppings by promoting the composting process of the droppings in the litter.

 • Do a yearly coop cleaning that will thoroughly remove dust, debris, and droppings from the coop.